Arm cuff may boost brain recovery after stroke: major trial underway

 Summary

-This study tests whether a non-invasive treatment called remote ischemic conditioning (RIC) can help people recover from a moderate stroke that affects the back part of the brain.
-RIC involves briefly inflating a blood pressure cuff on the arm to restrict blood flow, then releasing it, repeated several times.
-The study will enroll 960 adults who have had a moderate posterior circulation stroke within the last 48 hours.
-The goal is to see if this simple, low-cost procedure improves the chance of a good recovery (being able to live independently) 90 days later.
+This study tests whether a simple, non-invasive treatment called remote ischemic conditioning (RIC) can help people recover better after a moderate stroke in the back part of the brain.
+RIC involves briefly inflating a blood pressure cuff on the arm to restrict blood flow, then releasing it, which may protect the brain.
+The trial will enroll 960 adults who had a stroke within the last 48 hours and have moderate symptoms.
+The goal is to see if RIC improves the chance of a good recovery (being able to live independently) 90 days later.

 Disclaimer Read more